-Name Change Procedures
+Legal Name Change Procedures

 Policy on Name Changes on University Records

 In the interest of accuracy, validity, and legality, it is important that all official records compiled at the University are consistent.
 Student records are maintained in the name given by the student on the Application for Admission form.
-If, in your initial application, you used a shortened version of your legal name (Sue for Susan, Ginny for Virginia, Tom for Thomas, Mike for Michael, Chris for Christopher, etc.), or, if you neglected to include a middle initial and you would like to have your diploma printed in your legal name, you must complete a “Change of Name” Form prior to applying for graduation.
+If, in your initial application, you used a shortened version of your legal name (Sue for Susan, Ginny for Virginia, Tom for Thomas, Mike for Michael, Chris for Christopher, etc.), or, if you neglected to include a middle initial and you would like to have your diploma printed in your legal name, you must complete a “Change of Student Demographic Data” Form prior to applying for graduation.